mauser001/Eth2Overwatch/README.md

 # Eth2Overwatch - Testnet
-Windows tool to manage processes for eth1 (goerli test) node, eth2 beacon chain (Testnet) and eth2 validator (Testnet)
+Windows tool to manage processes for the prysm eth2 beacon chain, pryms eth2 validator and eth1 geth client.

-At the moment it is not possible to link the lokal eth1 chain with the beacon chain.
-The beacon chain conntects to https://goerli.prylabs.net
+The Prysm clients will be downlaoded and used.
+The Geth client must be updated manually.

 ![alt text](http://maushammer.at/eth2/Eth2Overwatch.png "Screenshot")